mossmatters/HybPiper/README.md

 -----
 #Paralogs

 In many HybSeq bait designs, care is taken to avoid enrichment for genes with paralogous sequences in the target genomes.
 However, gene duplication and paleopolyploidy (especially in plants) makes it difficult to completely avoid paralogs.
-However, given enough read depth, it may be possible to identify paralogous sequences with HybPiper.
+Given enough read depth, it may be possible to identify paralogous sequences with HybPiper.

 If SPAdes assembler generates multiple contigs that contain coding sequences represeting 75% of the length of the reference protein, HybPiper will print a warning for that gene.
 It will also print the names of the contigs in ```prefix/genename/paralog_warning.txt``` and will print a list of all genes with paralog warnings to ```prefix/genes_with_paralog_warnings.txt```.

-If many of your genes have paralogs, one approach could be to add the paralog coding sequence to your bait file as a separate gene, and re-running HybPiper.
+If many of your genes have paralogs, one approach could be to add the paralog coding sequence to your target file as a separate gene, and re-running HybPiper.
 Reads that have a better mapping to the paralog will be sorted accordingly.

 -----